Skip to navigation Skip to content

 • a new carer claims, with no other changes to medical requirements

-If a current customer lodges another EMEP claim for the same essential medical equipment less than 12 months from the most recent payment of EMEP, Service Officers must only grant the claim if the customer has:
+If a current customer lodges an EMEP claim less than 12 months from the most recent EMEP payment, Service Officers must cancel the claim unless the customer has:

-• claimed for another item of essential medical equipment they are not currently being paid EMEP for
+• claimed for a new item of essential medical equipment they are not currently being paid EMEP for, or

 The Resources page contains eligibility scenarios.